 Sales, manager, back office, finances she has done it all, problems.
 If you want an unsolvable problem solved give it to Sandra.
 Today Sandra is back to winemaking, in the position Director of Production Fitapreta Winery managing a permanent team of 7.
 She is without a doubt the locomotive behind Fitapreta’s operation.
 With Sandra either you hope on board or you lose the train.

 Our team has 25 people among the production, management and commercial department.

-The production team in FITAPRETA Winery at Paço do Morgado de Oliveira, with António Maçanita, Sandra Sárria, André Herrera and five other winemakers with experience both nacional and internacional.
+The production team in FITAPRETA Winery at Paço do Morgado de Oliveira, with António Maçanita, Sandra Sárria, André Herrera, Leonor Frazão and four other winemakers with experience both nacional and internacional.
 There are also an orders and warehouse management team, as well as a dedicated team to the daily maintenance and construction in the estate.
 Sandra Sárria, partner and winemaker, leads all the winery team, from production to management of the whole enterprise.
 Side by side with the winemakers, Alexandra Leroy Maçanita coordinates the winetourism and events team, with five people.

 From the other side of the Tejo, at the lovely Tapada da Ajuda in Lisbon, our commercial team has the direct support from all the back-office team: logistics, financial, HR and design.
 Together with our management and commercial team, we have five other people directly connected to other group companies: Maçanita Vinhos, Azores Wine Company, Wine ID and L& Events & Tourism.